TimRudy/ice-chips-verilog/README.md

 <summary>PCB design flow</summary>
 <br />

-Simulating and testing your design can put you in a position to populate your components onto a custom PCB (Printed Circuit Board) to be manufactured.
+Are you planning to populate your components onto a custom PCB (Printed Circuit Board)?

-You have a head start because you have a digital circuit that you know meets all its specs.
+You have a head start from simulating and testing your design, because now you know you have a digital circuit that meets all its specs.

-However, it's a different workflow area that you'll have to get into for a PCB: A different type of visual editing ("schematic capture"); placing, routing and design of layout for manufacture; verification of design rules - this time for geometric/electrical properties - for manufacture.
+However, it's a different workflow area that you'll have to get into to create a PCB: A different type of visual editing ("schematic capture"); placing, routing and design of layout for manufacture; verification of design rules for manufacture - this time for geometric/electrical properties.

 Note: Having said that, using 74xx standard parts will set you up well for using PCB software, since the parts are well-known and modelled for geometric/electrical properties.